raspberrypi/style-guide/style-guide.md

 *   no one - do not hyphenate
 *   Node-RED – a visual tool for wiring the Internet of Things
 *   Node.js
+*   Non-secure -- reference to the TrustZone security domain of the same name.
+Do not capitalise in other contexts.
 *   NOOBS – New Out Of Box Software, used to easily install an operating system on Raspberry Pi.
 Deprecated.
 *   number one – no hyphen as adjective. *Bagpipes are my number one hate*.
 Abbreviate as *No. 1* if space is tight.
 *   NVMe